diafygi/eb-to-ical/README.md

 I wanted to follow several Eventbrite organizers' events on my personal calendar, but apparently Eventbrite doesn't have iCalendar support.
 So I made a proxy that converts the Eventbrite API to iCal (.ics) format.
-It is super bare-bones, using only nginx and Lua (directly in the nginx config).
+It is super bare-bones, using only nginx and python (directly via the nginx config).

 ## How To Use